 How Many Weeks Pregnant Can You Go On A Cruise?

 While it is largely safe for pregnant women to go on a cruise ship, that’s not the end of the inquiry.
 You need to ask another important question; is there a cut-off date for pregnant women?
 Meaning, how many weeks pregnant can you go on a cruise?
-Or can you go up until you are ready to pop (and have a cruise-liner baby)?

 The letter also has to calculate your due date (as calculated from your last menstrual period and ultrasound.
-Additionally, some liners require a second confirmation no more than two weeks before departure.
+Additionally, some cruise lines require a second confirmation no more than two weeks before departure.
 However, you should always check with your cruise line about the specific rules and regulations that pertain to pregnant women.

 What Happens If Someone Gives Birth On A Cruise Ship?